 EMPLOYMENT DURING LAW SCHOOL

-Campbell Law students are not permitted to work during the first year of school.
+Campbell Law full-time students are not permitted to work during the first year of school.
 Students are permitted to work during winter break and summer breaks.
-During the second and third years of law school, ABA standards dictate that students may not work more than 20 hours per week.
+During the second and third years of law school, ABA standards dictate that students enrolled full-time may not work more than 20 hours per week.